How Does an Air Conditioning Compressor Work?

 Replace the air conditioning circuit only

 This basically means that you will replace the outdoor unit, the entire condensing unit, and the indoor evaporator coil if you have a furnace.
-When you do this, you’ll receive a partial warranty, and you won’t have to worry quite as much about mismatched equipment.
+When you do this, you won’t receive a partial warranty.
+You won’t have to worry quite as much about mismatched equipment.

-The primary concern you will now be facing is that your indoor blower motor and all of the dirt and debris accumulated over the years are still going to be there.
-You will not have the warranty on all of those components that were not replaced.
+The primary concern you will now be facing is that your indoor blower motor.
+Along with all of the dirt and debris accumulated over the years are still going to be there.
+You will not have a warranty on all of those components that were not replaced.

 Replace the entire heating and a/c system

-This includes the air conditioning unit, the indoor air handler, or the furnace if you have a gas furnace, and the indoor coil.
-This will also include a full cleaning of your ductwork system to ensure you have no issues with ducts leaking air from any of the joints.
+This includes the air conditioning unit, the indoor air handler, or the furnace.
+If you have a gas furnace, it includes the indoor coil.
+This will also include a full cleaning of your ductwork system.
+This is to ensure you have no issues with ducts leaking air from any of the joints.
 The replacement of the entire system will be the best option when it comes to comfort in your home.